Robertvdspoel/Delphi-PAT-2025/ReadMe.md

+# Volitant Express
 This is my IT PAT for 2025, written in Delphi, in my grade 12 year of High School
 The Topic was Transportation Management related

-Robert van der Spoel
+Developed By Robert van der Spoel

-Volitant Express
-Readme
+## Overview

 My program allows a user to place an order for transport of an item around the world- between any 2 countries.
 Then the admins of VE can login and manage the order, by changing the status and so on.
 So then the customer companies can transport their items and goods around the world- Savely and efficiently.

+### Login Details

 To login as a user
 Username: RobertTOWNSA09_512
 Password: ERT22@!ROB
 To Login as an admin (all permissions)
 *Click checkbox to login as an admin
 Username: admin
 Password: admin
 To login as an admin (with some permissions)
 Username: Roberts
 Password: QWERTY33
-*You must close the program in order to ‘Logout’
+**You must close the program in order to ‘Logout’**

+### Things to Know

 Things to know about the admin pages
 -	On login, the page will open on the “Summary Page” .
 Press the “Reload Page” button to load the summary page.